k2-fsa/icefall/docs/source/recipes/Non-streaming-ASR/librispeech/pruned_transducer_stateless.rst

 The transducer model consists of 3 parts:

   - Encoder, a.k.a, the transcription network.
-We use an Conformer model (the reworked version by Daniel Povey)
+We use a Conformer model (the reworked version by Daniel Povey)
   - Decoder, a.k.a, the prediction network.
 We use a stateless model consisting of ``nn.Embedding`` and ``nn.Conv1d``
   - Joiner, a.k.a, the joint network.